goldinvo/goldinvo.github.io/src/content/cooking/eggs/french-omelette.md

 ---
-grade: A
+title: French Omelette
+description: "A blonde, rolled omelette with a creamy, soft interior."
 images:
 - '@assets/recipes-french-omelette.jpeg'
-title: French Omelette
+grade: E
 ---
-A blonde, rolled omelette with a soft (but not runny!) interior.

-Whisk 3 eggs, optionally with a splash of cream/milk and/or chopped herbs, and season.
-Melt a generous amount of butter on medium to medium-high until foaming subsides.
-Add eggs and vigorously whisk/shake pan with plastic chopsticks until just before set, barely filling in any final gaps.
-Lower heat, place any desired fillings (cheese, smoked salmon), and rest for a beat.
-Roll in thirds or so as you plate.
+- 3 Eggs; cream or milk (opt.); chopped herbs (opt.); salt
+- Butter (be generous)
+- *Filling suggestions:* Cheese, smoked salmon, mushrooms, etc.

+Whisk eggs, cream, and herbs very well.
+Season.

+Melt butter on medium to medium-high heat.
+Once foaming subsides (but before the butter browns), add the egg mixture and rapidly stir to break it into small curds, while continuously shaking the pan to fill any gaps.
+Just before the egg is set, lower/kill the heat, place any fillings if desired, and rest for a beat.
+Roll from the edge of the pan, and before the last roll, hold the pan and hit the handle so the omelette falls into the crook of the pan and can be flipped onto its seam on the plate.

+Optionally brush with butter for a glossy finish.
+Season/garnish if desired.

-Heartier fillings may be added at the end by filling a seam cut in the center of the final omelette.
+Large fillings may be added at the end by filling a seam cut in the center of the final omelette.

+***

+Notes:

+This can be done in a very well seasoned carbon steel pan with a good bit of finesse.
+Alternatively, use a non-stick pan, which, if desired, also affords you to use lower heat to get a more even texture throughout.